Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-basics-error-handling.md

 // log me
 ```

 I hope you got a good understanding of error handling in JavaScript.
-If you have any question, don't hesitate to contact me.
+If you have any questions, don't hesitate to contact me.

 You can also have a play with this on the following CodePen demo.